Artist in Residence Alumni

 Stephen Longoria

-ARTIST STATEMENT My illustrations focus on creating bold dark shapes on light colors.
-My work depicts what I want out of life and what I love to do.
+Artist Statement: My illustrations focus on bold dark shapes on light backgrounds, reflecting what I want out of life and love to do.

 Jeffrey Yip